tudortibu/heroku-git-submodules/README.md

-This Heroku buildpack was inspired by another [buildpack](https://github.com/SectorLabs/heroku-buildpack-git-submodule.git) This build pack supports the use of GitHub's OAuth tokens instead of SSH.
+This Heroku buildpack was inspired by another [buildpack](https://github.com/SectorLabs/heroku-buildpack-git-submodule.git) This build pack supports the use of GitHub's OAuth tokens instead of SSH for submodules.

 ## Usage